microsoft/dotnet-apiport/README.md

 # .NET API Port

-This repository contains the source code for APIPort client tools and dependencies.
+This repository contains the source code for .NET Portability Analyzer tools and dependencies.
 This is a work in progress, and does not currently contain all of the components that we plan on open sourcing.
 Make sure to watch this repository in order to be notified as we make changes to and expand it.

 Today, the repository contains the following components: